Home » Madrid » Monastery of las Descalzas Reales Tickets

 How do online tickets work

-To book your visit to the Monastery of las Descalzas Reales Madrid, head to the booking page and choose your desired date and the number of tickets.
+Go to the Monastery of las Descalzas Reales booking page, choose your desired date and the number of tickets, and buy the tickets.

-On the day of your visit, simply present the ticket on your smartphone at the gate and walk in.
+On the day of your visit, simply present the e-ticket on your smartphone at the gate and walk in.

 Monastery of las Descalzas Reales Ticket price